zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 *Comment: are Eqn.
 17, 18, and 21 in Walter's paper correct? $\small \eta_i^2$ appears to be missing in the denominator.*

+BSDF integral is not 1.
+Microfacet soup?
+Microfacet salad?

 ---

 ## Acknowledgements